 This ancient deep cave site is filled with the most comprehensive set of prehistoric paintings in the Upper Midwest.
 More than one hundred paintings and carvings are located in the cave, all magnificently preserved.
 The art includes birds, deer, humans, and abstract designs.
 This is a site of national and perhaps international importance.

-The Twin Bluffs petroglyphs occur on a small, flat, vertical rock face with a small rock ledge at the base.
-Regional comparisons suggest that prehistoric activity in the shelter probably dates to the late prehistoric period, ca. 250 B.C. to 1500 A.D., although no diagnostic artifacts have been recovered from the vicinity of the site.
-Petroglyphs at the Twin Bluffs site include: five complete thunderbird figures, two partial thunderbird figures, one bird in profile, one mammal, and one mushroom-like figure.
+The Twin Bluffs petroglyphs are on a small, flat, vertical rock face with a small rock ledge at the base.
+Although no diagnostic artifacts have been found, regional comparisons suggest that the shelter was probably used in the late precontact period, ca. 250 B.C. to A.D.
+1500.
+The petroglyphs include seven thunderbird figures (five complete and two partial), one bird in profile, one mammal, and one mushroom-like figure.

-Plaster waste visible around the thunderbird figure (lower right image) is left over from early attempts at recording the petroglyphs by making plaster casts.
-Removal of the waste material is not possible without damaging the original petroglyphs.
-This is an example of how even well intentioned efforts to save the petroglyphs can inadvertently cause damage.
+White plaster waste around the thunderbird figure at the right is left from early attempts at recording the petroglyphs by making plaster casts.
+The waste cannot be removed without damaging the petroglyphs.
+This is an example of how even well-intentioned efforts to record or save petroglyphs can inadvertently cause damage.

 The Viola Rockshelter is situated part way up a small ravine in the bluffs that form the deeply cut Kickapoo River Valley.
 In 1986 salvage excavations were undertaken and four periods of occupation were found ranging from ca. 1500 B.C. to 1000 A.D.
 It is undetermined which if any occupation created the petroglyphs.
 Three groups of figures compose the petroglyph panel.